nhirokinet/flamehaze-outlaw/README.md

 The directory `htdocs` should be placed on document root.
 Remember you must edit config.php.
 The file `sample-codes-for-test/sqldata/sample.sqldump` is MySQL dump data, with the problems in にろきプロコン#1.
 Note that in this contest input data for problem B had a problem, and some data are deleted, leading to the lack of random input data.
-In the directory `sample-codes-for-test/sqldata/` you can also find scripts to initialize MySQL database with your problems, with sample problems.